rapunzel12/SQL_Video_club/documentation/sql_results.md

 - FROM Movie
 - WHERE Duration=60
 - AND Grade>=4;

 ![Query Example 1](../images/Image_01_phpMyAdmin.jpg)

 - Select Title, Duration and Grade of the table Movie where Grade is 7, and order by the Duration from the longest to the Shortes Movie.
+Use `SELECT Title, Duration, Grade FROM Movie WHERE Grade = 7 ORDER BY Duration DESC;` to fetch movies with Grade 7, sorted by duration.

 - SELECT Title, Duration, Grade
 - FROM Movie
 - WHERE Grade =7
 - ORDER BY Duration DESC;

 ![Query Example 2](../images/Image_02_phpMyAdmin.jpg)

 - Fetch the Members Names and the NumberOfDays of borrowed video tapes using Join.
 Number of Days are organised in ascending manner